gianlucacandiotti/xvue/readme.md

 # xVue

 This is an Express template I plan to use for my own projects.
 It's still work in progress but you can check it out.
+You can also checkout my [xreact](https://github.com/gianlucacandiotti/xreact) template that uses almost the same configuration but supports React.js.

 ## Why did you do this ?

-I'm a Front End developer often starting new projects and really liked the vue-cli webpack template.
-The thing is it's configured for SPAs and it's not always the use case.
-So I setted up this project skeleton that is kind of a merge between an express generated app and the vue-webpack template.
+I'm a Front End developer often starting new projects and felt like an Express.js template with decent configuration for Vue.js was missing.
+Most tools for scaffolding out there are configured for SPAs and it's not always the use case.
+So I setted up this project that is kind of a merge between an express generated app and the configuration of the vue-webpack template and the create-react-app project for my future use.
 It has [Dust.js](http://www.dustjs.com/) as its template engine.

 ## How can I start a project using this ?